edilio/programming-notes/cs2510/lectures-summary.md

 14.2 Three-valued comparisons

-Instead of `comesBefore` returning a boolean, we want to change ti to an integer so we can also know if they are tie.
+Instead of `comesBefore` returning a boolean, we want to change it to an integer so we can also know if they are tie.

 ```java
 // To compute a three-way comparison between two Runners